dreamsxin/cphalcon7/docs/Phalcon.md

 	1.Call method `fireEvent` or `fireEventCancel`
-	2.Check if there is a method with the same name of the event, if yes call the method 3.Send a notification to the events manager
+	2.Check if there is a method with the same name of the event, if yes call the method 3.Send a notification to the events manager - Phalcon\Events\Manager::fire 4.Internal handler to call a queue of events - Phalcon\Events\Manager::fireQueue 5.Check if the listener is a closure or has implemented an event with the same name

 ### Way 2 Case

 `Views` use this way.

-	1.Send a notification to the events manager
+	1.Send a notification to the events manager - Phalcon\Events\Manager::fire
+	2.Internal handler to call a queue of events - Phalcon\Events\Manager::fireQueue 3.Check if the listener is a closure or has implemented an event with the same name

 ### Way 3 Case

 `Models` use this way.

 	1.Call self manager method `notifyEvent`
-	2.Send a notification to the events manager
+	2.Send a notification to the events manager - Phalcon\Events\Manager::fire
+	3.Internal handler to call a queue of events - Phalcon\Events\Manager::fireQueue 4.Check if the listener is a closure or has implemented an event with the same name